badri-k7/aws-devops/README.md

   The Codeguru-Profiler directory cotains a subdirectory for using Codeguru profiler with boto3

   - `codeguru-profiler/boto3/hands-on-with-profiler.py`: This file contains a Python script for using AWS Codeguru Profiler with the lambda function.

+## X-Ray
+  The x-ray directory contains the readme instructions to deploy a sample application to generate the necessary distributed traces.
+This allows you to understand and gain deeper understanding of x-ray capabilities.